 First of all, sign up on Taplink to create a website for your photography portfolio.

-After registration, you will be taken to the page with templates.
+After registration, you will be taken to the page with templates for various industries.

 - Switch to the Lite website tab.

 - Type a word related to photography in the search bar, like "photo" or "photographer".